-Skaftafell Glacier Hike | 3-Hour Expedition
+Skaftafell 3-Hour Glacier Hike

 Are you ready for the adventure?

-✓ Easy to Moderate
+Easy to moderate

 ✓ Certified Glacier Guide

-✓ Small Group (12 persons max)
+✓ Small Group

-• Warm clothes (first layer)
+- Warm clothes

-We will see you at our meeting point 20 minutes before the departure time stated on your ticket.
-Please note that if you arrive after departure time, your place on the tour can’t be guaranteed or refunded.
+We highly recommend that you arrive at our meeting point 20 minutes before the departure time stated on your ticket.
+Please note that if you arrive after departure time, your place on the tour cannot be guaranteed or refunded.